laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-06-20-quickly-creating-bash-scripts.markdown

 within that computer.

 This quick and painless way of creating Bash scripts can be used for shortening your daily Unix and Linux shell routines.
-I use it for for creating SSH shortcuts, for example.
+I use it for creating SSH shortcuts, for example.
 Typing `immotile` is much quicker than `ssh immotile.morninglightmountain.net`.
 Over the time, this kind of handy helpers save a lot of time.
 They also make you grin a bit to yourself – you get the "that was easy" feeling!